Float-Capital/docs-staging-hosting/docs/docs/mint.md

 If you would like $1000 long exposure to a certain synthetic asset, you essentially call the 'mintLong' function on our smart contract which mints you $1000 worth of long tokens, giving you long exposure to this synthetic asset.

-Our Synthetic markets currently accept bUSD, allowing you mint your synthetic position.
+Our Synthetic markets currently accept bUSD, allowing you to mint your synthetic position.

 ## Buying float synthetic tokens on a DEX 🥞